ELA 20F

 The food and nutrition area of study provides students with opportunities to explore their relationships with food in both a theoretical and practical way that can enhance one’s health and well-being.
 It also provides knowledge and skills that have immediate relevance to students’ lives, as well as lifelong applications personally, within families, in their communities, and on a global scale.
 The goal of this area of study is to shape students to become informed consumers and responsible citizens.

 Grade 10 Food and Nutrition focuses on the individual within the family unit and the influence that marketing and media have on family food choices.
-Students will gain a strong understanding of the categories of nutrients, why our bodies need them, and what foods are consumed for health and well bing.
+Students will gain a strong understanding of the categories of nutrients, why our bodies need them, and what foods are consumed for health and well being.
 The course provides opportunities for students to further develop food preparation skills in a practical setting.

 Personal Finance 20S